beyarkay/masters-thesis/src/03_lit_review.md

 the clusters were queried, and then all the HMMs from the cluster which best fit the data were queried.

-@hernandez-rebollarAcceleGloveWholehandInput2002 \footnote{TODO: First to use
+@hernandez-rebollarAcceleGloveWholehandInput2002 \sidenote{TODO: First to use
 accelerometers?} used six accelerometers mounted in rings on the back of the middle phalanges, on the distal phalange of the thumb, and on the back of the wrist.
 The authors briefly mention developing virtual hand software which could map